History of the Supreme Court of Canada

-The Supreme Court of Canada was founded in 1875 and has served as the final court of appeal in Canada since 1949.
-Its history may be divided into three general eras.
-From its inception in 1875 until 1949, the Court served as an intermediate appellate court subject to appeal to the Judicial Committee of the Privy Council in Britain.
-Following 1949, the Court gained importance and legitimacy as the court of last resort in Canada, establishing a greater role for the Canadian judiciary.
-In 1982, the introduction of the Canadian Charter of Rights and Freedoms significantly changed the role of the Court in Canadian society, by providing the Court with greater powers of oversight over Parliament and through formal recognition of civil rights including aboriginal rights and equality rights.
+The Supreme Court of Canada, established in 1875, has served as the country's final court of appeal since 1949.
+Its history can be divided into three broad eras.
+From 1875 to 1949, it functioned as an intermediate appellate court, with decisions subject to review by the Judicial Committee of the Privy Council in Britain.
+After 1949, the Court gained authority and legitimacy as Canada's court of last resort, expanding the judiciary's role in shaping Canadian law.
+In 1982, the adoption of the Canadian Charter of Rights and Freedoms transformed the Court's function, granting it enhanced powers of oversight over Parliament and entrenching civil rights, including Aboriginal and equality rights.